 The apostille confirms to immigration authorities of the foreign country that the documents are authentic and issued by a recognized authority, which helps facilitate smoother legal and administrative processing in citizenship matters.

-How Apostilles Work
+How Do Apostilles Work?

 An apostille is issued by a competent authority in the state or country where the document originates—typically a Secretary of State or the U.S. Department of State for federal documents.
 It certifies the authenticity of the signature and the capacity of the signatory but does not validate the document’s content itself.